freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/lab-favorite-icon-toggler/66bf6bacf178eac7b96d4f5e.md

 1. You should have an unordered list with three items.
 2. The unordered list should have the class `item-list`.
-3. The three list items should contain the item name followed by a `span` element with the class `favorite-icon` and an id of `favorite-icon-1`, `favorite-icon-2`, and `favorite-icon-3`, respectively.
+3. The three list items should contain the item name followed by a `span` element with the class `favorite-icon`.
 4. The `span` element should contain the code `&#9825;` initially to represent an empty heart.
 5. When the `span` element containing the heart is clicked, the class `filled` should be added to the `span` with class `favorite-icon` if it doesn't exist, and removed if it does.  `&#9825;` should change to `&#10084;` to represent a filled heart.